temporal-community/temporal-ai-agent/notes/experiments/001-basic-workflow.md

 ## Objective
 To understand what's involved in setting up and running the Temporal AI Agent locally out of the box demo.

+## State
+Can start everything up back create a new chat.
+Looking through Temporal serves messages, I see warnings about "Activity failure size exceeds limit for mutable state"

+The LLM provider isn't configured in the .env file.
+For that matter I don't event have a .env failure

+**Try**
+ - Create a .env file by copying `.env.example` and configure, and see what happens
+ - Configured LLM using NF key
+**Result**
+- NF key is crap, it is always out of tokens

+**Try**
+ - Configure with LLama to not burn tokens while testing
+ - NOt working, needs some code changes to get Ollama to working

+**Try**
+- Configure using my Anthropic key
+**Result**
+  - Starts up okay, and I can interact with chat bot
+  - I get 10 "welcome" messages though

 ## Setup

 ### Environment